pyrsia/pyrsia/docs/tutorials/demo.md

 activate User
 note left of User: Pull on node1
-Docker1 ->> Node1: request image through the Docker<br>Registry API running inside the Pyrsia node on port 7888 Node1 ->> DHT: Node1 checks if the image is available<br>locally or on the Pyrsia network Node1 ->> DockerHub: The image is not available and Node1<br>requests the image from DockerHub Node1 ->> DHT: Node1 stores the image locally<br>and announces it availability on the DHT Node1 ->> Docker1: The Pyrsia node responds with the requested image Docker1 ->> User: docker pull is completed successfully deactivate User
+Docker1 ->> Node1: request image through the Docker<br>Registry API running inside the Pyrsia node on port 7888 Node1 ->> PNW: Node1 checks if the image is available<br>locally or on the Pyrsia network Node1 ->> DockerHub: The image is not available and Node1<br>requests the image from DockerHub Node1 ->> PNW: Node1 stores the image locally<br>and announces it availability on the Pyrsia Network Node1 ->> Docker1: The Pyrsia node responds with the requested image Docker1 ->> User: docker pull is completed successfully deactivate User